Skip to content

 Frosh Trip Support Team & Command Center Teams

-We are looking forward to getting back outdoors for Frosh Trip 2023.
-The basic structure for Frosh Trip 2023 will be similar to past years: groups will consist of 8-12 participants and 2-3 OA leaders who build connections and explore the natural world together over 4 days.
-There will be a combination of basecamp trips and backcountry trips all staying off campus with hiking, canoeing, biking, trail maintenance and rock climbing.
+We are looking forward to getting back outdoors for Frosh Trip 2024.
+The basic structure for will be similar to past years: groups will consist of 8-12 participants and 2-3 OA leaders who build connections and explore the natural world together over 4 days.
+There will be a combination of campus-based day trips and basecamp trips and backcountry trips staying off campus doing a variety of activities like hiking, canoeing, biking, trail maintenance and rock climbing.

 Positions for Frosh Trip